guettli/git-tips/README.md

 ## rebase vs merge

-I don't care much.
-In the past there have been endless discussion about this.
+I do not care much.
+In the past there have been endless discussions about this.

 My way:

-- in a PR: merge changes into the feature branch
+- In a PR, merge changes into the feature branch.
-- Squash the PR, when it gets merged to main.
+- Squash the PR when it gets merged to `main`.

 ## List all files